weida0216/Pizza-Sales-Analysis/README.md

 GROUP BY date
 ORDER BY COUNT(OrderID) DESC;
 ```
-However, due to the narrow scope of the above query, limited business insights can be obtained from it.
+However, due to the narrow scope of the above query, limited business insights was obtained from it.
 Therefore, I decided to disect my analysis into the following dimensions:

   1. Seasonality
   2. Weekly trend